 In 1997 the band were awarded a £53,000 lottery grant which was used to buy many new instruments.

 The band is always keen to welcome newcomers of all ages.
-We have a busy concert programme throughout the year and currently contest in the 3rd section. (see Concerts page).
+We have a busy concert programme throughout the year and currently contest in the 3rd section. (see Events page).

 The band is not just a Concert band, we also have quite a history of contesting as you can see below